zhanghongce/TACAS-artifact/README.md

      ```
      ./fifo-bmc N
      ```
-     where `N` should be a positive integer, for example.
+     where `N` is the bound, and it should be a positive integer, for example.
      ```
      ./fifo-bmc 20
      ```
-     You will find that, if you set `N` to be smaller than or equal to the configured FIFO depth (which is 16 by default), the checking will not find that the `FIFO without protection` can overflow.
+     You will find that, if you set `N` to be smaller than or equal to the configured FIFO depth (which is 16 by default), BMC will not find that the `FIFO without protection` can overflow, though it can always find it can underflow.
 This is understandable, because to trigger the overflow, there has to be at least #Depth+1 (ie. 17) Enqueue operations whereas underflow can be triggered just be a Dequeue operation in the first step, when the FIFO is initiallly empty.